 Improving the level of service has been high on the to-do list for all Caesars Entertainment properties and it shows here.
 Everyone I dealt with was friendly, attentive, and eager to help.
 That makes a big difference.

 Prices are often all over the map and sometimes too high for the product they offer here, including the $30 per night resort fee that is tacked on to your bill for things like Internet service.
-Parking also costs you - $13 per day for valet.
-Self-parking is free for now but won't be in 2017.
+Parking also costs you - $18 per day for valet and $10 per day to self-park.
 But when rates are reasonable, this is one of those safe-bet hotels that will offer you a dependable, comfortable, middle of the road experience every time.
 Like I said, there's something to be said for striking a happy medium.